PRAVEEN-SOBANAD/Hospitality-Analysis/README.md

 · Tableau & Power BI for creating interactive Dashboards

 # KPI Lists:
-# Total Revenue:
+# 1.Total Revenue:
 The dashboard indicates a total revenue of 2,007.5M, allowing management to see the overall financial health.
-# Occupancy Rate:
+# 2.Occupancy Rate:
 At 58%, this metric reflects how well rooms are being utilized across the properties.
-# Total Bookings and Cancellation Rate:
+# 3.Total Bookings and Cancellation Rate:
 With 134,590 total bookings and a 25% cancellation rate, this allows stakeholders to assess customer behaviour and focus on reducing cancellations, perhaps through better customer engagement.
-# Booking Status:
+# 4.Booking Status:
 The bookings into statuses such as “Cancelled,” “Checked Out,” and “No Show,” giving a quick snapshot of how many bookings convert into actual stays.
 Revenue by Class and Platform: This section shows how different booking platforms (like journey or laptop) and room classes (like Elite, Premium, etc.) contribute to overall revenue.
-# City-Based Analysis:
+# 5.City-Based Analysis:
 The revenue by city (e.g., Bangalore, Mumbai, Hyderabad), providing a geographic breakdown that can guide decisions about resource allocation and market focus.
-# Weekly Trends:
+# 6.Weekly Trends:
 The weekly trend analysis for total bookings and occupancy helps management understand fluctuations over time and adjust pricing, promotions, or staffing to better manage demand.

 # Key Takeaways: